jkup/jonkuperman.com/posts/chatting-with-an-old-friend/index.md

 ![soundcloud web behind](/img/soundcloud-web-behind.png)

 I went to soundcloud and logged in with my email address.
 Had to reset it multiple times since I had missed multiple security breaches while I'd been gone.
-I finally got in only to find that email address did not own the web behind account.
+I finally got in only to find that email address did not own the Web Behind account.

 I searched a few times to see if there was any way to figure out what email address a channel belonged to but obviously that would be a terrible thing for Soundcloud to do so I was stuck.